groue/GRMustache/guides/sample_code/counters.md

 A frequent request of Mustache (not only GRMustache) users is: "My template renders some arrays.
 How do I render each index, with some {{index}} tag or whatever?"

 The frequent answer is: "Mustache does not provide this feature.
-Just have each of your data objects provide that index."
+Just have each of your data objects provide its own index."

 That's right.
 Mustache is a simple template language.
 This is why there are so many [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations).
 And there is no support for indices in the [Mustache specification](https://github.com/mustache/spec).